 Source: ACS, FRED and authors' calculation.
 Notes: This figure reports the OLS coefficients from regressing the estimated annual earnings gap between different groups of immigrants and natives on the unemployment rate in the year of entering the US labor market interacted with 5 dummies for the first 16 years since migration (0,1-4,5-8,9-12,13-16), controlling for cohorts of entry and years since migration fixed-effects.
 "Entry gap" refers to the coefficient associated with 0 years since migration.
 "5-8 Years" refers to the coefficient associated with 5-8 years since migration.
 Results in 7A are based on samples of male and female workers.
-Results in 7B are based on samples of male workers who are either no-college or college-educated.
-Results in 7C are based on samples of male workers from low-income countries, Mexico, or high-income countries.
+Results in 7B are based on samples of male workers from low-income countries, Mexico, or high-income countries.
 First-step regressions are population-weighted.
 90% confidence intervals for the second step regression estimates (in parenthesis) are bootstrapped using 1000 Rademacher draws, clustered by cohort of arrival and years spent in the US.